 "It's good for the fans to see great players play against each other and two great teams play against each other," Ovechkin says.
 "It's an interesting time and an interesting game.
 It's unbelievable when you play against great players and you win a game like this."

-1976: Reggie Leach ties a playoff record held by Maurice Richard by scoring a goal in his eighth straight Stanley Cup Playoff game, helping the Philadelphia Flyers defeat the Boston Bruins 4-2 in Game 4 of the Semifinals at Boston Garden.
+1976: Reggie Leach ties a playoff record held by Maurice Richard by scoring a goal in his eighth straight Stanley Cup Playoff game, helping the Philadelphia Flyers defeat the Bruins 4-2 in Game 4 of the Semifinals at Boston Garden.
 Bobby Clarke sets up Leach for the tying goal 23 seconds into the second period, and third-period goals by Orest Kindrachuk and Joe Watson put the Flyers ahead 3-1 in the best-of-7 series.

 1991: Petr Klima scores three goals for a natural hat trick in a 5:13 span in the first period, helping the Edmonton Oilers defeat the Minnesota North Stars 7-2 at Northlands Coliseum in Game 2 of the Campbell Conference Final.
 It's the fastest playoff hat trick in Oilers history.

-1997: Mike Richter becomes the Rangers' playoff shutout leader by making 32 saves in a 2-0 victory against the New Jersey Devils at Continental Airlines Arena in Game 2 of the Eastern Conference Semifinals.
+1997: Mike Richter becomes the Rangers' all-time playoff shutout leader by making 32 saves in a 2-0 victory against the New Jersey Devils at Continental Airlines Arena in Game 2 of the Eastern Conference Semifinals.
 It's Richter's eighth career playoff shutout, moving him past Dave Kerr.
 Rangers captain Mark Messier plays in his 228th postseason game, passing Larry Robinson for the most in NHL history.